-Your blood pressure readings – over time – can tell you a lot about your overall health.
+Over time, your blood pressure readings can tell you a lot about your overall health.
 But even healthy people’s blood pressure readings can fluctuate in any given 24-hour period, as blood pressure is affected by many physiological factors.
-That’s why it is important to know how you can get more accurate readings of your blood pressure.
+That’s why it’s important to know how you can get more accurate readings of your blood pressure.

 High blood pressure can indicate some relatively serious health conditions.
 For example, plaque buildup in the arteries can cause blood pressure to increase, and lifestyle habits like smoking can constrict blood vessels, driving blood pressure up.